Multilingual Projects on the NLG Platform

 Adding Languages to the Main Languages within the projects

 As soon as you have created the collection of the main language, work on your text project begins, which proceeds in the same way as for monolingual projects: You write your statements based on a test object and take care of the right calculations, logics and triggers in the Transform.

 In the next step, you change the preview language and the Test object for the second language you want to use.

-Then translation starts: You have to translate the parts of the project, that are not build up of the variables out of the data.
+Then translation starts: You have to translate the parts of the project, that are not built from variables from data.
 For this you have to copy your statements with all associated branches and triggers and translate the statements into the sublanguage.